 From your backyard to the local forest, invasive species have big environmental and economic impacts.
 Learn how to manage invasive plants in a two-day program that starts with a day of online learning on June 9 and includes a regional hands-on field day from June 10-12.

-The course is led by Extension educators and is open to early-career natural resource professionals, landowners, volunteers, students, and anyone interested in gaining experience managing invasive species.
-Participants will obtain a certificate of course completion from University of Illinois Extension for attending both days.
+The course is led by University of Illinois Extension educators and is open to early-career natural resource professionals, landowners, volunteers, students, and anyone interested in gaining experience managing invasive species.
+Participants can attend one or both days.
+Those who attend both days will obtain a certificate of course completion from Illinois Extension.

 Online Instructional Day